 There is simply no overstating the risks of carfentanil use, let alone carfentanil abuse, so if you or someone you care about is currently struggling with a carfentanil addiction, seeking medical detox as soon as possible is absolutely critical to avoiding a potentially fatal overdose.

 People who inadvertently take carfentanil while using heroin or another substance that has been mixed with carfentanil are far more likely to immediately overdose rather than feeling any kind of effects.
 If it is taken in a minute enough amount, there is still the unpredictability of knowing how the carfentanil will interact with whatever it has been mixed with.
 That said, the short-term effects of carfentanil will most likely include the following:

 To put it bluntly, the long-term effects of carfentanil abuse are not well-studied, due to the fact that most people who use it will overdose or die before enough time has passed to note the long-term effects on the body and brain.

-As just previously stated, due to its overwhelming potency and rapid effects, someone is more likely to see signs of a carfentanil overdose rather than a carfentanil addiction.
+As previously stated, due to its overwhelming potency and rapid effects, someone is more likely to see signs of a carfentanil overdose rather than a carfentanil addiction.
 But, as stated before, if an individual is lucky enough to have taken an extremely diluted or small enough amount of carfentanil, they will still become addicted almost immediately.
-The signs of a carfentanil addiction, as far as have been observed, include:
+The signs of a carfentanil addiction, as far as have been observed, includes: